ppkgtmm/bank-churn-prediction/README.md

 #### Part 2

-- Required for every time you are running this project
+- Required for every time you are running part of this project in a new shell

 ```sh
 . ./setup.sh